adam2am/language-tools-with-civet/packages/svelte2tsx/src/svelte2tsx/svelte2tsxRefactor.md

         3. **Sourcemap Accuracy**: Some failures stem from inaccuracies in the raw sourcemap data from the Civet compiler itself, which our mapping logic cannot fully overcome.

     - **Path Forward**:
-        1. Continue refining position mapping for edge cases, particularly for nested properties and control flow constructs.
+        1. Continue refining position mapping for edge cases, particularly for nested properties (where TS might not provide direct definitions, relying on our fallback) and control flow constructs.
         2. Consider implementing special-case handling for common patterns where sourcemaps are known to be inaccurate.
         3. Explore if newer versions of `@danielx/civet` provide more accurate sourcemaps for problematic constructs.
         4. Document known limitations and edge cases for users.